SpecFlowOSS/SpecFlow-Examples/.NET 6/WinForms/README.md

-# Testing a class library using .NET 6
+# Testing a Winforms application using .NET 6

 This project contains a working example of how to test a WinForms application using SpecFlow and .NET 6.